-- The pressure in the system must be at the pressure control point set by the parameter 1.4.1 ANALOG SETPOINT 1 (for analog systems) or at the pressure determined by the setting on the digital pressure switch. - The frequency is below 1.4.5 SLEEP FREQUENCY (as defined as 1.1.1 MIN FREQUENCY + input value) or measured pressure is above 1.4.7 WAKE UP THRESHOLD (as defined as 1.4.1 ANALOG SETPOINT 1 + the input value). - 3.
+- The system pressure must be at the control point set by the parameter 1.4.1 ANALOG SETPOINT 1 (for analog systems) or at the pressure determined by the setting on the digital pressure switch. - The frequency is below 1.4.5 SLEEP FREQUENCY or measured pressure is above 1.4.7 WAKE UP THRESHOLD (as defined as 1.4.1 ANALOG SETPOINT 1 + the input value). - 3.
 The time expired since the pump started after the last OFF cycle must be greater than parameter 1.4.23 T1 ON or 1.4.24 T2ON.